smarabattula/auto_anki/projectRoadmap.md

 Enhanced Flashcards: Expand flashcard capabilities with support for images and multimedia.
 User Training: Providing more training materials and resources for users.
+Containerized Deployment: Optimize and Deploy the docker image on a cloud service for public release

 Month 5: